thomasWeise/moptipy/README.md

   - `p.maxTimeMillis`: the maximum clock time in milliseconds, if specified
   - `p.maxFEs`: the maximum number of objective function evaluations (FEs), if specified
   - `p.goalF`: the goal objective value, if specified (or computed via the `lower_bound()` of the [objective function](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.objective.Objective))
-  - `p.randSeed`: the random seed in decimal notation
+  - `p.randSeed`: the random seed (a 64bit unsigned integer) in decimal notation
   - `p.randSeed(hex)`: the random seed in hexadecimal notation
   - `p.randGenType`: the class of the random number generator
   - `p.randBitGenType`: the class of the bit generator used by the random number generator